SoupSeeker/Smart-Project/README.md

 *also be sure to put the Attack.sol contents directly under the ReEntrancy.sol contents when doing testing, the files aren't deployed to an actual network so I dont think you can import them correctly

+might be able to use digitalocean to install truffle/ganache to host the blockchain!